irmen/Pyro4/docs/source/servercode.rst

 Oneliner Pyro object publishing: serveSimple()
 ----------------------------------------------
-Ok not really a one-liner, but one statement: use :py:meth:`serveSimple` to publish a dict of objects and start Pyro's request loop.
+Ok not really a one-liner, but one statement: use :py:meth:`serveSimple` to publish a dict of objects/classes and start Pyro's request loop.
 The code above could also be written as::

     import Pyro4